pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 If the values of the symmetric cipher algorithm and the AEAD algorithm were not checked immediately, it might be possible for legacy code to misidentify the field boundaries and pass incorrectly bounded fields to the HKDF function.
 Even if this were the case, the decryption process would not be able to proceed any further without the symmetric and AEAD algorithms being supported, so it is highly unlikely that any information could be leaked to an attacker.

-UTF-ish encodings are therefore almost certainly safe in v2 SEIPD packets.
+UTF-8ish encodings are therefore almost certainly safe in v2 SEIPD packets.

 ### Compressed Data Packets

 A compressed data packet consists of a compression algorithm ID followed by data that cannot be parsed if the compression algorithm is unsupported.

-UTF-ish encodings are therefore safe in compressed data packets.
+UTF-8ish encodings are therefore safe in compressed data packets.

 ## Packet Types